moharambe1/Tmp-express-sessios/README.md

 };

-#Please modify the session secret
+#Please modify the session secret.

 const session={secret:"hallo world;"};

-#port the app are using
+#port the app are using.

 const Port=4044;